What age should I start breast screening?

 Yes, if you have a concern or high breast density.
 Your GP will need to refer you to ABC.

-Your ultrasound will be booked approx 3 weeks after your mammogram with the public system.
+Your ultrasound will be booked approximately 3 weeks after your mammogram with the public system.

 Is this a walk in service?